7 Classification Models

 “Machine learning” is a term that you’ve probably heard, perhaps surrounded by a bit of mystery.
 While there are several different kinds of algorithms that are usually considered “learning”, they are essentially just fancier versions of statistical regression.

-As in Lesson 6, careful attention to the train-tuning-test process with the data is critical, because modern supervised learning algorithms are extremely flexible.
+As in Lesson 6, careful attention to the train-validation-test process with the data is critical, because modern supervised learning algorithms are extremely flexible.

 • Moreover, since they are quite a bit more sensitive to the data than (say) linear regression, it is very easy to get a misleading performance measurement if you don’t follow the correct process.